alex2714-ai/MusicUI-jdbc/README.md

 # MusicUI-jdbc

-I created a GUI app using javafx, jdbc where you can perform basic CRUD operations on data!!
+I created a GUI app using javafx, jdbc where you can perform basic CRUD operations on a database!!